Protein pacing with intermittent fasting is an effective way to support your nutrition goals

 • 24-hour IF: Others prefer alternate-day fasting, which involves fasting for 24 hours and eating regularly on alternate days.

 Several studies suggest that intermittent fasting can promote a healthy body weight and waist circumference and support already-healthy blood glucose and triglycerides levels.
 Pro tip: Though more research is needed, it looks like alternate-day fasting may be more beneficial than the 16:8 method, with research finding more favorable effects on body weight and BMI compared to time-restricted fasting.
+Also, it may be beneficial to learn what to eat after fasting.

 Why should you combine intermittent fasting with protein pacing?